Prospective Students

 Also, please note that Dr. Radomsky supports the policy of Concordia University's graduate programme, giving preference to applicants with degrees from institutions other than Concordia University.
 If you are a Concordia University undergraduate, you are strongly encouraged not to apply to work with him, but instead to apply to other programmes so as to better enhance and broaden your training.

 PLEASE DO NOT ASK FOR A MEETING WITH DR. RADOMSKY, EVEN IF YOU ARE PLANNING TO BE IN THE GREATER MONTREAL AREA.
 Due to the large number of applications that Dr. Radomsky receives each year, he is unable to meet with applicants outside of formal invited interviews.
 He will construct a short list and will invite a small number of applicants to interview by telephone, by zoom, and/or in person.
 This normally happens in December/January.
-If you have not heard from Dr. Radomsky by the end of January, 2024, it is extremely unlikely that you will be sponsored for admission.
+If you have not heard from Dr. Radomsky by the end of January, 2025, it is extremely unlikely that you will be sponsored for admission.
 Please also do not ask about current research projects; you can find information about our research on this website or via an online search.

 Please do, however, send him a brief introductory email, with your CV attached, at adam.radomsky@concordia.ca.
 Although you may or may not receive a direct reply, please rest assured that applicants who follow these instructions will be given full and proper consideration during the application process.

-Please note that this information has been updated for the 2023 application/2024 admissions cycle, and that it is both accurate and designed to treat all applicants evenly and fairly.
+Please note that this information has been updated for the 2024 application/2025 admissions cycle, and that it is both accurate and designed to treat all applicants evenly and fairly.
 The Anxiety and OCD Lab values diversity in all its forms, which includes but is not limited to differences in ethnicity, national origin, religion, gender, sexual orientation, family structure, disability status, educational background, and socioeconomic status.
 In our mission for excellence in research, teaching, and learning, we strive for a community that is equitable, inclusive, and supportive of its members.

 For more information about the graduate program in clinical psychology at Concordia University, please visit: https://www.concordia.ca/artsci/psychology/programs/graduate.html.
 For more information about the Centre for Clinical Research and Health (CCRH), please visit: https://www.concordia.ca/research/clinical-research-health.html.